Physics Informed Token Transformer for Solving Partial Differential Equations: Results

 \subsection{2D Benchmarks}

 The 2D benchmarks provided here provide a wider array of settings and tests for each model.
 In the next-step training and rollout test experiment, we used 200 equations, a single random initialization for each equation, and the entire 121 step trajectory for the data set.
 The final time is $T=30s$.
 Similar to the 1D case, we are learning the operator $\mathcal{G}_{\theta}:a(\cdot,t_i)|_{i=n} \to u(\cdot,t_j)|_{j=n+1}$ where $n \in [0, 119]$.
-This benchmark is challenging because there are viscosity and forcing term amplitude combinations in the test set that the model has not trained on, and rollout is done starting from only the initial condition.
-Although FNO performs comparably to PITT in terms of error, we note that in many cases lower error led to unstable rollout, like in the 1D cases.
-Despite this, PITT has much better rollout error accumulation, seen in figures \ref{fig:1d_rollout} and \ref{fig:2d_rollout_ns}.
+This benchmark is especially challenging for two reasons.
+First, there are viscosity and forcing term amplitude combinations in the test set that the model has not trained on.
+Second, rollout is done starting from only the initial condition, and models are trained to predict the next step using a single snapshot.
+This limits the time evolution information available to models during training.
+Although the baseline models perform comparably to PITT variants in terms of error, we note that PITT shows improved accuracy for all variants, and in many cases lower error led to unstable rollout, like in the 1D cases.
+Despite this, PITT has much better rollout error accumulation, seen in table \ref{tab:rollout_results}.
+Further analysis of PITT FNO attention maps from this experiment is given in the appendix in figures \ref{fig:old_pitt_token_exploration}, \ref{fig:old_pitt_token_exploration_time}, \ref{fig:new_pitt_token_exploration}, and \ref{fig:new_pitt_token_exploration_time}.
+The attention maps show PITT FNO is able to extract physically relevant information from the governing equations.